NPO Doc

 NPO Doc was a documentary television channel in the Netherlands.
 It was a digital theme channel, available 24 hours, 7 days a week.
 Typically programs were in the Dutch language.
-Yet, depending on the subject of the documentary some programmes were in the original language with Dutch subtitles.
+Some programmes were also in the original language with Dutch subtitles.

+It was one of the first two channels to be launched as part of the Nederland 4 project on 1 December 2004, alongside 3VOOR12, both owned by the VPRO.
 On 10 March 2014, Holland Doc 24 changed its name into NPO Doc.

-The channel closed on 1 July 2016.
+The channel closed on 30 June 2016.

 Logos and identities

 Holland Doc logo used from 2004 until 2009.

 Holland Doc 24 logo used from 2009 until 2014.